 Holding a patent provides many opportunities for the patent owner to license the patent for use by another but it also grants the exclusive right to make, use, or sell the invention.

-Unlike copyright protection, a patent does not exist without first applying to the USPTO for registration.
+Unlike copyright protection, a patent does not exist without first applying to the United States Patent Trademark Office for registration.
 The registration process is complex and long, typically taking over a year from start to finish.

 Patents can last for up to 20 years if properly maintained by staying current with maintenance fees after the initial registration.
 After 20 years, a patent cannot be renewed.

 Learn more about patents.

 While there may appear to be some overlap, each type of intellectual property law is unique and has its own requirements.
 If your business can benefit from protecting trademark rights or if your enterprise relies heavily on any innovative creation, be sure to take the time to evaluate a plan to register your IP and guard against potential infringement.